-To secure investments and ensure an economic upgrade path, the evolution of DATO and next-generation ATC shall support backward compatibility of all automation levels.
-Furthermore, the overarching automation process (from TMS to next-generation ATC - ETCS and non-ETCS) shall also support end-to-end customer solutions independent from the existing infrastructure, to guarantee the automation of the operation over the entire value chain.
-In addition to the modularisation of the functionality of the ATC systems, the decoupling of software from hardware will pave the way for a modular hardware platform, as well as architectural software design patterns and methods enabling evolution.
-Here, conceptually separating functional views from the deployment, as well as service-oriented designing will be applied.
+To secure investments and ensure clear migration path, the next-generation ATC shall support backward compatibility of all automation levels.
+Furthermore, the overarching automation process shall also support end-to-end customer solutions independent from the existing infrastructure, to guarantee the automation of the operation over the entire value chain.
+In addition to the modularisation of the functionality of the ATC systems, the decoupling of software from hardware will pave the way for a modular hardware platform.
+Upgradeability shall be a clear goal and special attention shall be given to the cost effectiveness of the solutions regarding maintainability and evolvability as well as taking into account retrofitting aspects where relevant.

 The use of formal modelling techniques will ensure the quality, application and completeness of the specification and planning, while allowing evolution and controlling the interoperability and interchangeability, as well as help to reduce field testing.

 The following additional operational scenarios are considered to define the required technical enablers, services and functions below: Mixed operation for radio-based ERTMS on lines with/without (mixed situation) Trackside Train Detection (TTD) and with L2 or L3 - capable vehicles of different system versions, Train Integrity Monitoring System (TIMS) and localisation capabilities.
 This scenario is the next step to be developed in different target configurations: from low cost to high performance, different sensor mixes onboard + trackside combined, different qualities of radio coverage, or lower grades of ATO/ATP automation, etc. To pave the way for an improved, faster infrastructure change from Class B to the previously mentioned scenarios: minimal effort, minimal prerequisites and short duration (including simplified safety case effort, e.g., for changes) including integration with the modular ATC systems and the TMS.
 A further scenario is the "fully mature ERTMS": full supervision (cab signalling) continuously in all normal modes, also for shunting, or for yellow fleet movements.
 Finally, the same architecture is to be used for efficient processes for train stabling, formation and preparation, as well as in marshalling yards, depots or terminals in connection with their specialized technologies for passenger and freight trains.